Tracing wood fiber: Aisti’s Founder & COO asks what about the trees?

 But what about the trees?

 On the one hand, we have this novel solution to reduce the building industry’s CO₂ emissions (Responsible for 39% of global energy-related carbon emissions).
-And on the other hand, we must consider how the overuse of wood materials could lead to the strain of natural resources, loss of natural habitats and deforestation.
+On the other hand, we must consider how the overuse of wood materials could lead to the strain of natural resources, loss of natural habitats and deforestation.

 As manufacturers of fiber-based acoustics that rely on wood pulp, we are passionate about the upside of using this natural material.
 However, we also carefully evaluate the potential impact of scaling up our production on biodiversity.